 Miladis chose to fight for her rights, but most civil forfeiture victims cannot spend thousands of dollars and years in court fighting to get their property back.
 In fact, according to the Institute for Justice’s (IJ) reportPolicing for Profit, 88% of federal civil forfeitures never make it before a judge.
 In many cases, the cost of hiring an attorney to contest the forfeiture in court is more than the value of their property, so their only real option is to give in to the prosecutor’s settlement demands and then walk away.
 When innocent Americans are treated this way, many of them will never trust our legal system again.

-Now, the Institute for Justice is teaming up with Miladis to bring her petition for attorneys’ fees to the U.S. Supreme Court.
-The government can’t take your property, keep it for years, and then suddenly give it back and pretend like nothing happened.
+The Institute for Justice teamed up with Miladis to bring her petition for attorneys’ fees to the U.S. Supreme Court.
+The government should not be able take your property, keep it for years, and then suddenly give it back and pretend like nothing happened.
+Unfortunately, in April 2020, the Supreme Court declined to hear the case.

 Miami Forfeiture Attorneys’ Fees